This isn't your mama's bridesmaid hair. Here are 2018's best bridesmaid hairstyles to make sure your ladies look extra lovely.

 You’ve got the ring, the dress is hanging in your closet, and the caterer already knows about your great aunt who’s allergic to fish.
 Now, it’s time to decide what you’re doing with your hair.
 Wedding hairstyles can be deceptively tricky to choose, especially since you’re looking for one that both highlights your favorite facial features and complements your dress.

 Take a deep breath, because we’re about to break this down for you.
 The good news?
-There’s really no such thing as a bad wedding hairstyle.
-If you feel like a goddess incarnate and can’t feel any hair pins poking directly into your scalp, the look is undoubtedly a success.
+There’s really no such thing as a bad wedding hairstyle whether you have dark brown hair or pastel pink.
+If you look like a goddess incarnate and can’t feel any hair pins poking directly into your scalp, the look is undoubtedly a success.

 With the confidence of a woman who knows she’s about to look her best, take a peek at some of our favorite editor-approved bridal styles.
 Whether you’re aiming for bombshell or princess, you’ll find inspiration for the perfect ‘do.